 A standardized structured questionnaire comprising of open and closed ended questions was used to illicit the appropriate responses from the women.
 In addition, respondents Maternal ANC cards were reviewed to ascertain the quantity, type, and how IFA was issued to the pregnant women at ANC and in any case if purchased and was documented.
-Oral interview of respondents on the intake of IFA was equally employed as another strategy to obtain additional information from the women.
 Prior to the actual data collection, three research assistants were given a one day training on questionnaire administration, interviewing skills and research ethics in order to enhance the quality of the data captured.